Canopy by Hilton – Historic buildings meet chic, contemporary creature comforts in an excellent central location.

 - Reykjavik Roasters – This minimalist coffee shop near the Hallgrímskirkja imports its Fair Trade beans directly from Nicaragua and Colombia and roasts them on-site.
 Great pastries, too.
-7-minute walk (0.3 mile).
+(0.3 mile).

 Best Nearby Bars and Breweries

-- Papaku – This colorful, Hawaiian-themed beach bar in the heart of Reykjavik is all about tropical cocktails.
+- Bar Ananas – This colorful, Hawaiian-themed beach bar in the heart of Reykjavik is all about tropical cocktails.
 There’s a tiny dance floor as well for those who want to shake it to reggae and dub beats.
-3-minute walk (0.1 mile).
+(0.1 mile).

-- Klaustur Bar – Inside Kvosin Downtown Hotel, this classy establishment takes the study of hops, wines, and spirits seriously.
+- Aldamót – Inside Kvosin Downtown Hotel, this classy establishment takes the study of hops, wines, and spirits seriously.
 Particularly renowned for its craft martinis with fresh fruit and herbs, though there are also rotating Icelandic craft brews on tap as well as carefully selected wines.
-7-minute walk (0.3 mile).
+(0.3 mile).